Holy See–Israel relations: Francis

 Pope Francis met at the Vatican Israeli president Shimon Peres on 30 April 2013.
 During a meeting with Israeli Deputy Foreign Minister Ze'ev Elkin on 6 June 2013, the Pope announced it was his intention to visit Israel, but did not specify a date.
 On 3 December 2013, the pope met Israeli Prime Minister Benjamin Netanyahu at the Vatican.
 During that visit, Netanyahu invited the Pope to visit Israel.
 Pope Francis visited Israel in May 2014.

 Following an election in Israel in which Netanyahu declared that "no Palestinian state would be established on his watch", the Vatican announced it would approve a treaty that includes recognition of the State of Palestine, rather than referring to Palestinians as the "Palestine Liberation Organization".
 The New York Times noted the recognition could lend "significant symbolic weight to an intensifying Palestinian push for international support for sovereignty that bypasses the paralyzed negotiations with Israel".
 The Vatican ultimately did end up recognizing Palestine on 12 May 2015.

-On 28 October 2015, Francis met with the World Jewish Congress and declared: “To attack Jews is anti-Semitism, but an outright attack on the State of Israel is also anti-Semitism.
+On 28 October 2015, Francis met with the World Jewish Congress and declared: "To attack Jews is anti-Semitism, but an outright attack on the State of Israel is also anti-Semitism.
 There may be political disagreements between governments and on political issues, but the State of Israel has every right to exist in safety and prosperity".

 During the ongoing Gaza war (2023–present), Francis and the Vatican generally condemned Israel's actions in the Gaza Strip, angering Israel.
 Francis described the IDF killings of two Christians inside the Holy Family Catholic Church in Gaza as "terrorism".
 Throughout the war, Francis called for an immediate ceasefire, the release of all hostages, and a two-state solution.
 In 2024, Pope Francis suggested that the international community should study whether Israel's campaign in Gaza is a genocide of the Palestinian people.

+Leo XIV

+Pope Leo XIV expressed in public sympathy with the Palestinian cause, while maintaining sympathy towards Jewish suffering in the past.
+Throughout 2025, he condemned antisemitism in all its forms.
+He also displayed understanding of the suffering of the Palestinians in the Gaza Strip due to the Israel-Gaza war.